 Click this for an account of Gael A’s Scottish coastal run in 2010 to see what an H2 can manage as a solo sea tourer.
 In case you’re wondering, the as-rigid and similar Incept K40 is faster than an H2.
 Gael owned both.

 Sevylors are probably the best-selling IKs in the world.
+You might put Intex in there too, now.
 Why?
-Because they’re cheap, Chinese-made all-vinyl or bladder IKs catering for the holiday market rather than serious paddlers and there are way more of the former than the latter.
+Because both make cheap, Chinese-made all-vinyl or bladder IKs catering for the holiday market rather than serious paddlers and there are way more of the former than the latter.